Why can’t I get CPU, Memory, Disk, and Interface utilization statistics?

 Your/my scripts won’t work.
 What gives?

-Why should I use SNMP instead of WMI on Windows systems?
+Should I use SNMP or WMI for my Windows systems?